xr4dsh/CodeRunner/Readme.md

 ```

 !
 Currently a version of text-generation-webui is needed that does not change replies with code cells in them.
+! use the code from this PR: https://github.com/oobabooga/text-generation-webui/pull/5147

 # Usage
 Enable the extension in the `Session tab`.